adobe/asset-compute-events-client/docs/index.md

 ### Manually create YAML

 Alternatively, you can manually create the file, as per the example below.
-Include the technical account info from the integration, the public and private keys you created for this integration, and the `consumerId` and `applicationId` taken from the console.adobe.io URL: `https://console.adobe.io/integrations/{consumerId}/{applicationId}/overview`.
+Include the technical account info from the integration, the public and private keys you created for this integration, the metascopes for the services the integration is subscribed to and the `consumerId` and `applicationId` taken from the console.adobe.io URL: `https://console.adobe.io/integrations/{consumerId}/{applicationId}/overview`.

 YAML template:

 ```
 consumerId:    123456
 applicationId: 99999
+metascopes:
+  - event_receiver_api
+  - ent_adobeio_sdk

 technicalAccount:
   id:           053530dxxxxxxxxxxxxxxxxx@techacct.adobe.com